Skip to contents

 The Model Libraries

-• event.SL.library: A character vector of the base algorithms used to predict the actual survival outcome (e.g., "surv.coxph", "surv.rpart").
+• event.library: A character vector of the base algorithms used to predict the actual survival outcome (e.g., "surv.coxph", "surv.rpart").

 The Meta-Learner & Tuning